Mux EE Module Docs

 Secured/Signed Playback

-MuxEE supports signed playback as of v2.
+MuxEE supports signed playback.
 This is great for subscriptions or protected video content from being distributed outside your website.
 Each link has an expiration time, default is 24 hours, and can be locked to a domain.
 This also includes all image links.

 This option is currently a global setting for all video, both assets and live streams, and can be changed at any time.